 Another large national park that was used for multiple different settings in the films was Fiordland National Park at the southwestern tip of the South Island.
-On a visit to Fiordland National Park you have the opportunity to see both the mighty River Anduin and the gnarled Fangorn Forest.
+On a visit to Fiordland National Park, you’ll have the opportunity to see both the mighty River Anduin and the gnarled Fangorn Forest.

-Fangorn Forest is quite a pivotal setting at the start of the Two Towers, both for the characters it introduces and also for its ancient atmosphere.
-It might be hard to believe that such a place actually exists in New Zealand but visit Snowdon Forest in Fiordland National Park and you’ll see it does.
-It’s here in Snowdown Forest with gnarled roots and twisted tree limbs that we see Aragon track Merry and Pippin after they escape the Urukhai.
-Fangorn is also the home to the ents, but sadly you haven’t got much chance of seeing them.
+Fangorn Forest is quite a pivotal setting at the start of the The Two Towers, both for the characters it introduces and also for its ancient atmosphere.
+It might be hard to believe that such a place actually exists in New Zealand, but visit Snowdon Forest in Fiordland National Park and you’ll see it does.
+It’s here in Snowdon Forest, with its gnarled roots and twisted tree limbs, that we see Aragon track Merry and Pippin after they escape the Urukhai.
+Fangorn is also home to the Ents, but sadly you haven’t got much chance of seeing them.

 6. Putangirua Pinnacles

-Some LotR filming locations are worth visiting regardless of their connection to Lord of the Rings.
-One such example are the Putangirua Pinnacles.
-Caused by erosion over a hundred thousand years, the area in the Aorangi Mountain Range of North Island features a bizarre cluster of rock pinnacles.
-The pinnacles were used as the backdrop to film the Paths of the Dead as Aragorn, Legolas, and Gimli go to enlist the Army of the Dead in Return of the King.
+Some filming locations are worth visiting regardless of their connection to The Lord of the Rings.
+One such location is the Putangirua Pinnacles.
+Caused by erosion over a hundred thousand years, this area in the Aorangi Mountain Range of the North Island features a bizarre cluster of rock pinnacles.
+The pinnacles were used as the backdrop to film the Paths of the Dead as Aragorn, Legolas, and Gimli go to enlist the Army of the Dead in The Return of the King.

 7. Mount Sunday

 Much of The Two Towers focused on the kingdom of Rohan, home to characters such as Eomer and Eowyn.
-Rohan was shown to feature endless fields across rolling hills with dramatic mountains overlooking it, with its captivating capital Edoras resting on a hill.
-While the set for the city was dismantled after filming, the splendid scenery of Mount Sunday on which it was built still remains.
+Rohan was shown to feature endless fields across rolling hills, with dramatic mountains overlooking it and its captivating capital, Edoras, resting on a hill.
+While the set for the city was dismantled after filming, the splendid scenery of Mount Sunday on which it was built remains.
 The spot is nestled within the Southern Alps not far from major mountains like Mount Taylor and Mount Cook, guaranteeing some phenomenal views if you visit.

 8. Kaitoke Regional Park

-Cities like Wellington were not viable filming locations for Lord of the Rings, but there are some filming locations close to Wellington worth visiting.
-Probably the most interesting is Kaitoke Regional Park which was used for some scenes set in the elven city of Rivendell in The Fellowship of the Ring.
-Also close to Upper Hutt you’ll find Harcourt Park which was used in the first film’s scenes of Isengard, home to Saruman.
+Cities like Wellington were not viable filming locations for The Lord of the Rings, but there are some filming locations close to Wellington worth visiting.
+Probably the most interesting is Kaitoke Regional Park, which was used for some scenes set in the elven city of Rivendell in The Fellowship of the Ring.
+Also close to Upper Hutt is Harcourt Park, which was used in the first film’s scenes of Isengard, home to Saruman.
 Then there’s the Hutt River, another of the rivers used for Anduin River scenes.